 Azcapotzalco Mexico City, Mexico Travel Guide

-The borough's landmarks offer both historical context and a chance to engage with its contemporary culture.
+The borough's landmarks offer both context from history and a chance to engage with its contemporary culture.
 These sites deliver a clear starting point for exploring Azcapotzalco.

 These institutions safeguard and champion Azcapotzalco's identity, delivering both a view of historys and contemporary creative outlets.